OHDSI/Broadsea/README.md

 ### HADES RStudio default login

 The credentials for the RStudio user can be established in Section 8 of the .env file.

+### Broadsea Content Page

+To adjust which app links to display on the Broadsea content page ("/"), refer to Section 12 of the .env file.
+Use "show" to display the div or "none" to hide it.

 ## Shutdown Broadsea
 You can stop the running Docker containers & remove them (new container instances can be started again later) with this command: